-This information explains your procedure to have a PleurX® drainage catheter placed in your chest at Memorial Sloan Kettering Cancer Center (MSKCC) and how to care for it.
+This information explains your procedure to have a PleurX® drainage catheter placed in your chest at Memorial Sloan Kettering Cancer Center (MSK) and how to care for it.

 Your doctor has asked that a PleurX® drainage catheter be placed in your chest.
 The catheter will allow you to drain fluid from around your lungs.
 This booklet tells you how to use and care for the catheter.
 Please read the booklet so that you can discuss anything that is not clear with your doctor or nurse.